lehuutrung1412/Database_Management_SQL/README.md

 # Database_Management_SQL
-This repo is used to store some SQL query that I leant.
+This repo is used to store some SQL query that I learned.